tombyers/runningforrefugees/_posts/2016-09-06-Polyphant to Okehampton.markdown

 author: Matt
 active: blog
 ---
+Sorry for posting this a day late - technical difficulties stopped me from posting it last night!
+<br><br>
 I am going to attempt to keep today’s blog nice and short.
 Tiredness has really caught up with me today and I still have some exercises to do before I crawl into bed.
 <br><br>
 Today’s route was much nicer than yesterday and the weather conditions were also kind.
 I covered the first 11 miles relatively quickly and was particularly excited when I crossed the border into Devon.
 It felt like a bit of a milestone so I took a selfie (you can see it on my twitter).
 I met Chris just outside a village called Tinhay (we have really enjoyed some of the place names we have been past so far and Tinhay is up there with my favourites).
 From there it was a 10 mile stretch along a single road and finally onto the winding roads into Oakhampton.